-- 1016 This approach is available to the supported person who is eligible to receive a publicly funded (either part or full funded) care home placement with or without free personal and/or nursing care. - 1017 The supported person is required to apply and be eligible for a care home placement from their local authority.
-Although the supported person will be encouraged to apply for personal care and/or nursing care, this route will not be affected whether the supported person is in receipt of personal care and/or nursing care, or not.
+- This approach is available to the supported person who is eligible to receive a publicly funded (either part or full funded) care home placement with or without free personal and/or nursing care. - The supported person is required to apply and be eligible for a care home placement from their local authority.
+Although the supported person will be encouraged to apply for personal care and/or nursing care, this route will not be affected whether the supported person is in receipt of personal care and/or nursing care, or not. - O1036 There may be occasions when the care home does not accept the National Care Home Contract rate or the rate the local authority are able to pay for the placement, and the supported person does not have the income or capital to fulfil the shortfall of the costs.
+On these occasions a Top Up is required which should be paid for by a third party, for example, a family member, charity or organisation.